OgbonnahA6/Heritage-Bank/README.md

 ---
 ### Results:
 The analysis yielded several significant findings:
-#### 1. Risk Assessment: Loan Grades and Defaults
+#### 1. Risk Assessment:
+- **Loan Grades and Defaults**
+  - **Insight**:
-- **Insight**: Higher loan grades (like A or B) tend to be associated with lower interest rates and smaller loan amounts, while lower grades (C, D, E) have higher interest rates and larger loans.
-Additionally, loans with lower grades show higher total payments, which could imply a higher repayment burden due to interest accumulation.
+    - Higher loan grades (like A or B) tend to be associated with lower interest rates and smaller loan amounts, while lower grades (C, D, E) have higher interest rates and larger loans.
+    - Additionally, loans with lower grades show higher total payments, which could imply a higher repayment burden due to interest accumulation.
+  - **Recommendation**:
-- **Recommendation**: Focus on refining loan approval criteria for applicants in lower-grade categories.
-Consider implementing additional support mechanisms (e.g., financial counseling or better structuring of repayment plans) to reduce default risk in these groups.
+    - 1. Focus on refining loan approval criteria for applicants in lower-grade categories.
+    - 2. Consider implementing additional support mechanisms (e.g., financial counseling or better structuring of repayment plans) to reduce default risk in these groups.

 #### 2. Borrower Financial Health and Loan Performance
+  - **Insight**:
-- **Insight**: Borrowers with longer employment histories and higher annual incomes tend to make higher total payments, indicating better loan performance.
+    - Borrowers with longer employment histories and higher annual incomes tend to make higher total payments, indicating better loan performance.
 This suggests that stable employment is a key indicator of financial health and repayment ability.
+  - **Recommendation**:
-- **Recommendation**: Prioritize borrowers with longer employment lengths and higher incomes in loan approvals.
-Consider offering preferential terms (lower interest rates) to these demographics, as they exhibit lower risk.
+    - Prioritize borrowers with longer employment lengths and higher incomes in loan approvals.
+    - Consider offering preferential terms (lower interest rates) to these demographics, as they exhibit lower risk.
 ---
 #### 3. Summary Dashboard:
   ![Slide1](https://github.com/user-attachments/assets/7cb5fa27-ecf5-4e98-b24b-89a3d080bd32)

 #### 4. Debt-to-Income Ratio (DTI) Analysis
+- **Insight**:
-- **Insight**: The debt-to-income ratio (DTI) has a weak positive correlation with both loan amount and total payments, meaning that while a higher DTI may slightly increase loan size, it does not significantly impact repayment.
-This indicates that higher DTI does not strongly correlate with an increased risk of repayment issues.
+  - The debt-to-income ratio (DTI) has a weak positive correlation with both loan amount and total payments, meaning that while a higher DTI may slightly increase loan size, it does not significantly impact repayment.
+  - This also indicates that higher DTI does not strongly correlate with an increased risk of repayment issues.
+- **Recommendation**:
-- **Recommendation**: DTI should still be considered an important part of the overall risk assessment, but it may not need to be heavily weighted.
-Focus more on factors like income stability and loan grade when determining risk.
+  - DTI should still be considered an important part of the overall risk assessment, but it may not need to be heavily weighted.
+  - Focus more on factors like income stability and loan grade when determining default risk.

 #### 5. Loan Amount vs Interest Rate Trends
 - **Insight:**